Why Visit Turkey – 21 Reasons We Love Türkiye

 2. For Istanbul’s Grand Bazaar

 Without a doubt, the biggest reason to visit Istanbul must be the Grand Bazaar.
-It is the largest covered market in the world, and its history dates back to the Ottoman Empire in 1455, making it also one of the oldest markets in the world.
+It is the largest covered market in the world, with a history dating back to the Ottoman Empire in 1455, making it one of the oldest markets in the world.

-You will also find towers of aromatic spices and herbs, an array of traditional Turkish delight, and other mouth-watering sweets and candies.
+You will also find towers of aromatic spices and herbs, an array of traditional Turkish delights, and other mouth-watering sweets and candies.

 This is one of the best places in Turkey to purchase your souvenirs.